 2.4 Gel purification, ligation, cloning and transformation of PCR product

 HSP60 gene specific PCR was carried out in 50 µl reaction.
 8 µl of PCR product was analysed by 2% agarose gel electrophoresis.
 Rest of the product was purified using GenElute Gel extraction kit.
 The purified PCR product was ligated into pGEM-T Easy vector by preparing a ligation mixture consisting of 5µl 2X Rapid Ligation Buffer, 1 µl pGEM-T Easy vector, 3 µl PCR product, 1 µl T4 DNA.
-The components in the tube were mixed by pippeting and incubated overnight at 4°C. Ligated product was transformed and cloned using DH5α competent cells.
+The components in the tube were mixed by pipetting and incubated overnight at 4°C. Ligated product was transformed and cloned using DH5α competent cells.
 Recombinant clones produced white colonies whereas non recombinant clones produced blue colonies.
 Randomly white colonies were picked and inoculated to 10ml LB broth containing ampicillin and incubated at 37°C overnight in a shaking incubator.
 The colony was used as template and remaining PCR reagents were added to tube to make up volume upto 25 µl.
 The colony PCR was carried out under same optimized condition as was used to amplify the HSP60 gene.
 The amplified PCR product from clones were run in 2% agarose gel with DNA marker and they showed clear band of 1002bp.

 2.5 Sequence analysis

 After the confirmation, recombinant colony was selected and was sent for Sanger sequencing with “Primer Walking” at AgriGenome Labs Pvt.
-Ltd. Kochi India.
+Ltd. Kochi, India.
 The obtained sequence of Poonchi chicken HSP60 was subjected to BLAST analysis in order to confirm that the obtained sequence is of HSP60 or not.
 The obtained sequence of HSP60 gene of Poonchi chicken was analysed by MEGA X software and compared with other reported CDS (Coding sequences) of different poultry species obtained from the NCBI (National Center for Biotechnology Information).
 Multiple sequence alignment was done by ClustalW method using MEGA X software.
 The Phylogenetic tree was constructed using Neighbor-Joining method (Saitou and Nei, 1987), based on the aligned sequences.
 To assess the reliability of a phylogenetic tree, MEGA X provides the Boot strap test with 1000 replicates.
 This test uses the bootstrap re-sampling strategy.
 The evolutionary distances between each pair of sequences were estimated by computing the proportion of nucleotide differences between the sequences.
 The evolutionary distances can also be calculated based on the proportion of amino acid differences.
 Analyses were conducted using the Maximum Composite Likelihood model (Tamura et al., 2004).
 The relative frequencies of the four nucleotides (nucleotide composition) and that of the twenty amino acid residues (amino acid composition) were computed for all the sequences used.
 Z test was conducted in order to test whether positive selection is operating on a gene or not.
 Analyses were conducted using the Nei-Gojobori method (Nei and Gojobori, 1986).
-It was done by comparing the relative abundance of synonymous (dS) and non synonymous substitutions (dN) that have occurred in the gene sequences.
+It was done by comparing the relative abundance of synonymous (dS) and non-synonymous substitutions (dN) that have occurred in the gene sequences.
 Null hypothesis is that H0: dN = dS.
 Alternate hypothesis are HA: dN ≠ dS (test of neutrality, dN > dS (positive selection), dN < dS (purifying selection).

 3. results and discussion